josefandersson/userscripts/userscript-settings/README.md

 ### Paths

+Paths are useful when adding a onChange callback since you can specify a path to the node of which you want to add a listener to.

 All settings (nodes) are placed in a node tree.
 Paths are used to navigate the tree.

 A path is one or multiple strings where each string is one node down the tree.